Cirrus-8691/PathFinder/README.md

 npm start
 ```
 - Open <a href="http://127.0.0.1:3000">`http://127.0.0.1:3000`</a> url in your browser.
-- You should a simple page.
+- You should see a simple page.
 <p align="center">
     <img
       alt="hello"